watson-developer-cloud/node-red-labs/starter-kits/accessibility/README.md

 ## Gotchas

 * The `camera` node has a 2000ms delay to prevent slow camera driver startup causing an issue in some browsers
+* The `Visual Recognition` service is currently in dark beta, as a result there may be breaking changes without warning.
+We'll do our best to keep up with these changes - but if you find a bug please let us know on Stack Overflow or Developer Works.